troyvassalotti/troyv.dev/src/posts/plvylist-is-on-npm.md

 </template>
 ```

-Running `npm run build` produced the expected result of Plvylist all alone in my app.
+Running `npm run dev` produced the expected result of Plvylist all alone in my app.
 Finger's crossed it's that straightforward for other use cases, but please submit any bugs to the [repo's issues](https://github.com/troyvassalotti/plvylist/issues).